aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 hub_region    = "us-west-2"
 ```

-The Spoke clusters can be deploy in parallel
+The Spoke clusters can be deployed in parallel.

 ## Deploy Spoke Cluster 1 "DEV"
 ```sh